 And baby makes three

 Emma and Will Johnstone had been together for just over a month when Emma underwent brain surgery for her epilepsy.
 She had experienced partial seizures since the age of seven.
-Eight years after her operation, Emma is now seizure free, a qualified nurse and on 6 September gave birth to her new baby son, Archie, weighing 6lb 4oz.
+Eight years after her operation, Emma is now seizure free, a qualified nurse and on 6 September gave birth to her new baby son, Archie, now five months old.
 We revisit the blog Emma and Will first wrote for our magazine Epilepsy Review Issue 1 2011, looking at love, romance and epilepsy surgery.

 Emma: ‘The night before I had brain surgery, Will and I just sat in my bedroom and cried.
 We were so scared, even though we kept reassuring each other that everything would be alright, there was always that possibility…

 We had only been going out for a short while and I really worried that it could all be too much for Will if something happened during the operation and my speech was affected or something went wrong.
 I really feared I might not come out of it as the girl he loved.
 We were so happy but so scared of losing that happiness.’

 Will: ‘The whole thing was a rollercoaster.
 In just a few weeks I went from knowing very little about epilepsy to knowing all the risks involved in surgery and how amazingly brave Emma was.
 But the main thing I knew was how much I loved Emma.
 By the time I went down to the anaesthetic room with her, I knew just what a special girl she was to me.
 I knew there was a risk that her face could drop, I worried that she could end up in a wheelchair.
 But I knew that whatever happened I would never stop loving her and would stand by her to the very end.’

 Proud neurologist: Professor John Duncan, who is Emma's neurologist, with baby Archie.